Arsuaga-Vazquez-Lab/h-BiP/README.md

 ### Basic usage
 **Setup**
 + Clone or download ZIP the repository.
-+ Create and activate an environment using `conda` or a virtual environment.
++ Create and activate an environment using `conda` or a virtual environment with Pyhon=3.9.7.
 + CD into the repository directory.
-+ Pip install requirements.
++ Pip install the hbip package
 ```
-myterminal ~/h-BiP $  pip3 install -r requirements.txt
+myterminal ~/h-BiP $  pip install .
 ```

 **Reproducing results from Gonzalez-Isunza et al.**